 Prevention is Better than Cure

-There are no certain methods and ways to prevent throat cancer but you can reduce the risk of developing this deadly disease.
+There are no specific methods and ways to prevent throat cancer, but you can reduce the risk of developing this deadly disease.

-- If you have been smoking a lot, then you should quit it and if you don’t smoke, then do not think of starting it at all.
-Yes, quitting smoking can be really difficult but you can get appropriate help.
-An expert can advice various methods that can help you in quitting smoking such as meditations and products to replace nicotine.
+- If you have been smoking a lot, you should quit it, and if you don’t smoke, then do not think of starting it.
+Yes, quitting smoking can be difficult, but you can get appropriate help.
+An expert can advise on various methods that can help you quit smoking, such as meditations and products to replace nicotine.

-- Consuming alcohol in moderation is fine but have too much of it on a daily basis can be lethal for your health and put you at risk of developing diseases including throat cancer.
+- Consuming alcohol in moderation is fine, but having too much of it daily can be lethal for your health and put you at risk of developing diseases, including throat cancer.

-- Select a healthy and nutritious diet which includes a lot of veggies and fruits.
-The anti-oxidants in these foods can reduce the risk of developing cancer of throat and many other types.
+- Select a healthy and nutritious diet that includes a lot of veggies and fruits.
+The antioxidants in these foods can reduce the risk of developing cancer of the throat and many other types.